HRAMF/chronicles_of_lance_and_loom/project_instructions.md

   rupture: false
 }
 ```

 6. Validate entries against enforced templates:

 Use validate_entry_format.py

 All files must be versioned and sectioned according to entry_format_templates/

-Only files located in graph/entries/ may be parsed or created
+All .md entry files must be read from or written to graph/entries/[session]/

 7. Initialize memory graph if .csv files are present in graph/: